 A similar situation occurs with the dilaton field.
-Despite the original idea of using this deformation to improve SWM decay constants, isospectrality modifies the ground state only, leaving the higher $n$ decay constants unperturbed.
-The most significant modifications are observed in the low-$z$ region, where the dilaton has a pronounced deformation for $\lambda \to 0$, as the other AdS/QCD models.
+Despite the original idea of using this deformation to improve the SWM decay constants, the isospectrality modifies the ground state only, leaving the decay constants with higher $n$ unperturbed.
+The most significant modifications are observed in the low $z$ region, where the dilaton has a pronounced deformation for $\lambda \to 0$, as in other AdS/QCD models.

-\emph{For the non-quadratic SW, the story is not so different}.
+\emph{For the non-quadratic SW}, the story is not that different.
+The isospectral family of potential $\hat{V}_{\lambda}(z)$ is defined numerically using eqn. \eqref{isopotential}.
 In Figure \ref{fig:one}, we plot the isospectral family of potentials, ground states, and isospectral dilatons for this deformed model.
 The isospectral potential only modifies the low $z$ behavior of the dilaton fields.
 In the limits $z\to0$ and $z\to \infty$, isospectral dilatons behave as the non-isospectral counterpart: vanishing for $z\to 0$ and $z^{2-\alpha}$ for $z\to \infty$.

 For the Schrödinger modes, decay constants are modified for the isospectral ground states.
 As in the previous cases, this isospectral transformation did not affect the excited modes decay constants, supporting that the isospectral transformation does not affect the low-$z$ behavior of excited states.
 Table \ref{table:1} presents the summary of isospectral decay constants.